khanlab/labelmerge/docs/getting_started/singularity.md

 The `participant` analysis level is used in Labelmerge to perform further participant-level processing of external atlases (combining segmentations).

-The `--fs-license` argument allows for specification of the location of the required Freesurfer license file if not already specified in the `FS_LICENSE` environment variable.
-Note, that this is required to perform any Freesurfer-related processing.
-The `--force-output` flag is a Snakemake argument that is invoked to allow for writing of output file to already existing folders - in this case, for thalamus segmentations via Freesurfer.
-We also used the `--dry-run/-n` option to print out what would run, without actually running the workflow.

-When you run the above command, a long listing will print out, describing all the rules that will be run.
-We can also have a shell command used for each rule printed to screen using the `-p` Snakemake option

 ```
 singularity run -e khanlab_labelmerge_latest.sif test/data/bids test/data/derivatives participant --fs-license test/fs_license --force-output -np
 ```

 Now to actually run the workflow, we need to specify how many cores to use and leave out the dry-run option.
 The Snakemake `--cores` option tells Labelmerge how many cores to use.
-Using `--cores 8` means that SCATTR will only make use of 8 cores at most.
+Using `--cores 8` means that Labelmerge will only make use of 8 cores at most.
 Generally speaking, you should use `--cores all`, so it can make maximal use of all available CPU cores it has access to on your system.
 This is especially useful if you are running multiple subjects.